wp-plugins/wp-cleanfix/readme.txt

 **LAST IMPROVE**

-* Set standard localization in English
-* Add Check for unsed UserMeta
+* Add Remove for unused UserMeta
-* Add Check/Remove for unlink Categories (terms)
-* Add Check/Remove for unlink Categories Taxonomy
-* Fix minor bugs
+* Fix localizzation
-* Add some catch error
-* Improve code and style

 **HOW TO**